Theory and Hazard Perception Test (UK)

-If you have any problems during the theory test, you should raise your hand to attract the attention of the test invigilator.
+If you have any problems at any point during the test, you should raise your hand to attract the attention of the test invigilator.

 When you have finished the test you may leave the examination room.
-Once you have left the room, you are not allowed to enter it again.
+Once you have left the room, you will not be allowed to enter it again.